-On October 1, 2020, the Company entered into an Amended & Restated Note Purchase Agreement (the "A&R Note Purchase Agreement"), and issued \$20 million in additional senior secured notes (together with the \$30 million in senior secured notes that were issued prior to the closing date, the "Notes").
-See Note 18 - Subsequent Events, in the Notes to Condensed Consolidated Financial Statements (Part I, Item 1 of this Form 10-Q) for discussion with respect to this note purchase agreement.
+As discussed above, on October 1, 2020, the Company entered into an Amended & Restated Note Purchase Agreement (the "A&R Note Purchase Agreement"), and issued \$20 million in additional Notes.
+See Note 11 - Term Note Payable, in the Notes to Condensed Consolidated Financial Statements (Part I, Item 1 of this Form 10-Q) for discussion with respect to this A&R Note Purchase Agreement.